miroapp/api-clients/packages/typescript-node/docs/implement-storage.md

 }
 ```

-This class can then be used in the `Miro` constructor by passing it as a parameter:
+To use the class, pass it as a parameter in the `Miro` constructor:

 ```javascript
 const miro = new Miro({